dikgarg/proton_structure_ml/README.md

-# F2 EM Structure Function — ML Portfolio
+# F2 EM Structure Function — ML

-A self-contained machine-learning project that models and extrapolates the **proton electromagnetic structure function F₂(x, Q²)** into the low-x region using a full suite of supervised and unsupervised methods.
+A self-contained machine learning project that models and extrapolates the **proton electromagnetic structure function F₂(x, Q²)** into the low-x region using a full suite of supervised and unsupervised methods.